 “Typically we try to invest in a bit later stage than startup, but if it’s a really solid concept with a proven industry, then I’m in,” he said.

-Ultimately, Crescent is seeking businesses with a sustainable revenue stream, the opportunity to expand beyond their current structure—whether through unit or revenue growth, and most importantly, a strong partnership.
+Ultimately, Cresten is seeking businesses with a sustainable revenue stream, the opportunity to expand beyond their current structure—whether through unit or revenue growth, and most importantly, a strong partnership.

 “I’d rather invest in a solid team with a more challenging environment than a solid business with a challenging team,” Tupy said.
 “I have a passion for developing people.
 I love to create value in people’s lives by giving them opportunities to be successful partners.
 I just want to see people succeed and realize their professional and personal aspirations.”

-When businesses partner with Crescent Capital Holdings, Tupy believes it’s crucial to give them latitude and flexibility to run the business.
+When businesses partner with Cresten Capital Holdings, Tupy believes it’s crucial to give them latitude and flexibility to run the business.

 “We’re heavily involved in the capital structure, but we’re not experts in everything so we lean on our operating partners to manage things as we see fit,” he said.
 “It’s very important to be flexible and adaptable to different styles and philosophies of management.”